ASPIDER: History

 Following the merger of ASPIDER and MEC Solutions in 2004, the company traded as ASPIDER Solutions.
 Following the acquisition of NGI in 2014 the company traded as ASPIDER-NGI.
 ASPIDER sold aspects of its M2M business in 2010 to Wyless (which was subsequently purchased by Kore Wireless).

 ASPIDER is traditionally known as a Mobile Virtual Network Enabler (MVNE), delivering services to a variety of operators and MVNOs and MNOs (Postmobile, Vodafone and T-Mobile).
-More recently the company has been delivering services to Enterprises, Manufacturers and other MVNEs (SURFnet, Kore Wireless).
-In the past couple of years, ASPIDER has been promoting eSIM and Remote SIM Provisioning- the embedded SIM standard by GSMA and has announced partnerships with various industry players for the use of eSIM in IoT initiatives (IDEMIA, Oracle).
+More recently, the company has been delivering services to Enterprises, Manufacturers and other MVNEs (SURFnet, and has announced partnerships with other companies for the use of eSIM in IoT initiatives (IDEMIA, Oracle).

 ASPIDER's promotion of eSIM is notable because, when the initial specifications were announced, they were limited mainly to use-cases around operator selection and Remote SIM provisioning.
-ASPIDER has been promoting additional use cases more for enterprise applications - like authentication and identity management.
+ASPIDER has promoted additional use cases more for enterprise applications - like authentication and identity management.
 The company has been working with industry groups like BTG to get pilots off the ground with companies like SURFnet.